HL7/davinci-ecdx/input/pagecontent/attachments.md

 # Attachments -->

-This page documents a FHIR based approach for exchanging attachments for claims or prior authorization directly to a Payer.

 <div markdown="1" class="stu-note">

-**The following content is DRAFT, because it has not yet undergone HL7 balloting.**
+**The following page content is DRAFT.
+It has not yet undergone HL7 balloting.**

 </div>

+This page documents a FHIR based approach for exchanging attachments for claims or prior authorization directly to a Payer.

 ### Attachments for Claims or Prior Authorization